learn-co-students/swift-firstTask-playground-swift-intro-000/README.md

 Notice how in the right pane, the playground file is able to compile and run this code *while* I'm typing it in.
 That's awesome and makes it a really great tool to learn how to code.
 As you move forward in your "learning how to program" career, if you're ever challenged with a topic or want to brush up on some material, create your own *playground* by launching Xcode and just start writing some code!

-### Now.. move forward and complete this lab!
+Now.. move forward and complete this lab!
+After you're done, make sure you save your changes and follow the correct steps to making a Pull Request.
+Review the earlier lesson that covered this process if you need a refresher.

 Good luck.

 ![luck](https://media.giphy.com/media/cMnt7i2RykmpW/giphy.gif)